RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 ![](/images/dmin.png)

-Now we clearly see that lines are not intersecting, because d>dmin.
+Now we clearly see that lines are not intersecting, because **d > d min**.
 If they intersected, the picture would look like this:

 ![](/images/lines-3.png)